 When a koala is stuck in a fence:

-- do not attempt to assist the koala
+- don't try to help the koala

 - provide some shade for the koala if it is in the sun